OpenCerts

 How do I send my OpenCerts certificate to someone?

-You may use the share button that is visible when you view your certificate, or you can simply email the OpenCerts file to them.
+You may use the email button that is visible when you view your certificate, or you can simply email the OpenCerts file to them.

 Why can't I print the certificate?